Chongyang Festival 2023

-Double Ninth Festival, also called Chongyang Festival (Chung Yeung Festival in Hong Kong), is a traditional Chinese festival for the elders.
+Double Ninth Festival, is also called Chongyang Festival (Chung Yeung Festival in Hong Kong).
+It is a traditional Chinese festival for the elders.
 So it is known as Senior People’s Day.

-The Double Ninth Festival is celebrated on the ninth day of the ninth lunar month in the Chinese calendar, it falls on October 4th in 2022.
+The Double Ninth Festival is celebrated on the 9th day of the 9th lunar month in the Chinese calendar.
+It falls on October 23, Monday, 2023.

 How to Celebrate the Double Ninth Festival?